How to Fix App Updates on Google Play Stuck on Pending

 Check Wi-Fi and Data Network

 One of the most obvious solutions is to check if your wireless or data connection is working normally.
-If you have enough bandwidth on your data plan, try to switch the Wi-Fi network off and turn Mobile Data on.
+If you have enough bandwidth on your data plan, switch the WiFi network off and turn Mobile Data on.
 If the app starts to download, then the problem was in the network all along.

 - The easiest way to switch the connection is to slide your screen from the top down to open the quick access bar, turn Wi-Fi off, and turn Mobile data on.